-The approach to achieve target reductions and to improve energy performance for the City-owned facilities is to retrofit existing facilities to a planned target.
-Energy performance targets will also be set for new facilities (see Chapter 4.0 - Minimize Energy and Emissions in New Facilities).
-Existing facilities will be transitioned to zero carbon19 or high performance20 as required to achieve the 80% emissions target.
+The approach to achieve target reductions for the City-owned facilities is to retrofit existing facilities to improve energy performance to a planned target as well as set energy performance targets for new facilities (see Chapter 4.0 - Minimize Energy and Emissions in New Facilities).
+Existing facilities will be transitioned to zero carbon18 or high performance19 as required to achieve the 80% emissions target.